openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 # Setting Input Shapes {#openvino_docs_MO_DG_prepare_model_convert_model_Converting_Model}

-Paragraphs below provide details about specifing input shapes for model conversion.
+Paragraphs below provide details about specifying input shapes for model conversion.

 ## When to Specify `--input_shape` Command Line Parameter <a name="when_to_specify_input_shapes"></a>
 There are situations when Model Optimizer is unable to deduce input shapes of the model.
 In this case, user has to specify input shapes explicitly